Book Corner: Arthur by Giles Kristian

 His captivity was probably less than comfortable, despite his rank and familial relationship.
 According to William Marshal, John ‘kept his prisoners in such a horrible manner and such abject confinement that it seemed an indignity and disgrace to all those with him who witnessed his cruelty.’

 Whilst imprisoned at Falaise, John ordered that Arthur should be blinded and castrated.
-Two of the three messengers dispatched to carry the order ran the other way, but one reached Falaise.
-However, Arthur’s jailer Hubert de Burgh, balked at mutilating a 15-year-old, saying that John would regret the order, though word was put out that the deed had been carried out, in the hope that the news would quell insurrection in Brittany.
+Two of the three messengers dispatched to carry the order fled the king’s court, to avoid the distasteful duty, but one reached Falaise.
+However, Arthur’s jailer Hubert de Burgh, balked at mutilating a 15-year-old boy, saying that John would regret the order, and John ‘was not displeased for the moment that his order had not been carried out.’
+Though word was put out that the deed had been done, in the hope that the news would quell insurrection in Brittany.
+The Bretons were so enraged that the revolt rose to a new level of ferocity and the rebels were only pacified when it was announced that Arthur was, in fact, alive and well.

 Arthur was later removed to confinement in Rouen.

 King Philip and the nobility of Brittany continued to press for the release of the young duke, but John had other ideas.
 It was in Rouen, at Easter 1203, most likely on 3rd or 4th April, that Arthur was put to death.
+He was 16 years old.
 A chronicler of the Cistercian monastery of Margam, Glamorgan, described the murder:

 “The King of the French took the castle of Chinon, and afterwards all the garrisons of Normandy, Anjou, and the city of Poitiers, with other castles, fortified towns and cities, as he so willed it – for this reason; when king John had captured Arthur, he had him kept alive in prison for some time, but finally, in the great tower at Rouen, on the Thursday before Easter, after his dinner and when drunk and possessed by the devil, he killed him by his own hand, and, after a large stone had been tied to the body, threw it in the Seine.
 It was discovered by a fisherman in his net and recognised when it was brought to the riverbank, and, for fear of the tyrant, secretly buried at the priory of Bec, which is called Notre Dame des Pres.